 When you break up your goals into smaller steps, it will be easier to see results – and measure what you’ve achieved.
 Each time you reach a benchmark, treat yourself – be it a cupcake (or three) or a fashionable new shirt for your upcoming vacation abroad.
 Of course, you could also celebrate all those new Japanese phrases by going to a sushi restaurant and practicing them in real life?

-8. Take the direct (yet scenic) route and go abroad
+8. Take the direct (yet scenic) route and study abroad

-If you want to get ahead faster and experience all of the above-mentioned superpowers almost immediately, studying the language of your choice abroad might be the perfect plan for the new year.
+If you want to get ahead faster and experience all of the above mentioned superpowers almost immediately, learning a language abroad might be the perfect plan for the new year.
 Learning new words and figuring out grammar is just way more fun while traveling the world and filling your passport with new stamps.
-We’re biased, but let’s face it, resolutions don’t get much better than that.
+We’re biased, but let’s face it, resolutions don’t get much more exciting than that.